 We were founded in 1989 by Vincent Weir and Ian Swingland and launched at the First World Congress of Herpetology in Canterbury that year.

-We employ a professional staff and own and manage a number of nature reserves.
-Although our head quarters is in Bournemouth, UK, we employ staff who are based elsewhere in Britain and the Republic of Ireland and work closely with other organisations to help the conservation of wildlife in Europe and beyond.
+We employed a professional staff and owned and managed a number of nature reserves.
+Although our head quarters is in Bournemouth, UK, we employed staff who were based elsewhere in Britain and the Republic of Ireland and worked closely with other organisations to help the conservation of wildlife in Europe and beyond.

-The Trust is governed by a board of Trustees.
+The Trust continues to be governed by a board of Trustees.
 We do not have a membership and so we are not an organisation that you can join.
-However, we do work with and assist other organisations to promote herpetofauna conservation, notably local Amphibian and Reptile Groups and County Wildlife Trusts that do have memberships.
-We are also often assisted by volunteers, particularly with habitat management projects.
+However, we worked with and assisted other organisations to promote herpetofauna conservation, notably local Amphibian and Reptile Groups and County Wildlife Trusts that do have memberships.
+We were also often assisted by volunteers, particularly with habitat management projects.

 The HCT is a Registered charity no. 1109031 and a Company limited by Guarantee (Registered in England) number 5389839.